beancount/docs/docs/calculating_portolio_returns.md

 Cash flows can be extracted from all transactions for a home, so you can compute the returns for all the money poured into your home, as if it was done purely for investment purposes.

-Usually buying a home is done for other reasons — stability for children, the ability to make your own improvements, the forced savings involved in regular principal payments, and oftentimes just a sense of "having a home" — but in the vast majority of the cases, home ownership is more of a cost center and returns would have been better invested elsewhere (see [<span class="underline">this book</span>](https://www.amazon.in/Wealthy-Renter-Choose-Housing-That-ebook/dp/B01B2DK68E) for a great exposé of the pros & cons).
+Usually buying a home is done for other reasons — stability for children, the ability to make your own improvements, the forced savings involved in regular principal payments, and oftentimes just a sense of "having a home" — but in the vast majority of the cases, home ownership is more of a cost center and returns would have been better invested elsewhere (see [<u>this book</u>](https://www.amazon.in/Wealthy-Renter-Choose-Housing-That-ebook/dp/B01B2DK68E) for a great exposé of the pros & cons).
 Personally, I have better things to do than fix toilets and worry about leaky windows in the winter so I went back to renting, but I went through the experience once and it was quite worthwhile, as a learning experience but also to experience the "joy" of having my own place.
 Through the exercise is useful to calculate how much having your own home is actually costing you, and how much you might have made by putting the very same cash flows into the market instead.

 It's a little more involved, because,